-We used statistical sampling to assess the effectiveness of controls designed to limit FFS user access to those privileges required in performance of their assigned duties.
+We used statistical sampling to assess the effectiveness of controls designed to limit PAR system user access to those privileges required in performance of their assigned duties.
+Because more than 80% of PAR system users have been limited to "View Only" access, we supplemented our sampling test with reviews of selected user groups who are able to process transactions or enter data.